angular-demos/tooltips/README.md

 This approach allows the `[tooltip]` directive to easily notify the parent `<tooltips>` when and how to display a tool tip.

+## Accessibility

+This demo provides accessibility features by adding the `aria-describedby` attribute to DOM elements when a tool tip is displayed.
+This attribute points to the tool tip element which contains the `role="tooltip"` attribute.

 ## Design

 This demo was designed to make it easier to test different aspects of tool tips: